Keibert Ruiz Preview, Player Props: Nationals vs. Marlins

-On Friday, Keibert Ruiz (.243 on-base percentage in past 10 games, 72 points below season-long percentage) and the Washington Nationals play the Miami Marlins, whose starting pitcher will be Eury Perez.
-First pitch is at 7:05 PM ET.
+The Washington Nationals and Keibert Ruiz (.333 slugging percentage over his past 10 games, including one homer), take on starting pitcher JT Chargois and the Miami Marlins at Nationals Park, Saturday at 4:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Marlins.
+He had a hitless performance in his last game (0-for-4) against the Marlins.

 Keibert Ruiz Game Info & Props vs. the Marlins